 March, 5.
 The First Anglo-Burmese War begins.

 March, 17.
-Anglo-Dutch Treaty signed in London, resolving disputes arising from the Anglo-Dutch Treaty of 1814.
+The Anglo-Dutch Treaty is signed in London, resolving disputes arising from the Anglo-Dutch Treaty of 1814.
+It divides the Malay archipelago, with the Malay Peninsula dominated by the British, while Sumatra and Java and surrounding areas are dominated by the Dutch.

 April, 2.
 The British government buys John Julius Angerstein’s art collection for the purpose of establishing a National Gallery in London which opens to the public in his former townhouse on 10 May.